steinwurf/kodo-ns3-examples/docs/recoders.rst

   then event simulator schedules them to transmit in a non-colliding order.
-* Inputs: Main parameters will be generation size, field size, number of relays, packet losses in each hop and a flag for the recoding policy
+* Inputs: Main parameters will be generation size, field size, number of relays, packet losses in each hop, a boolean flag for the recoding policy and a transmit probability to access the shared medium.
 * Outputs: Two counters to indicate how much transmissions did the process required and some prints to indicate when decoding is completed.
   The number of transmissions should change as we vary the input parameters.